 What is Poetic Endings?

-Poetic Endings is a modern funeral service based in Ealing in West London.
+Poetic Endings is a modern, ethical and independent funeral service based in London.
 We put together funerals of style and substance, relevance and meaning.
 People contact us from far and wide to ask us to help with arranging a funeral.

 Who is behind Poetic Endings?

 Poetic Endings was founded by Louise Winter.
-She was dissatisfied with the funeral services currently on offer and believed that funerals can be put together with kindness, thoughtfulness and flexibility.
+She was dissatisfied with the funeral services currently on offer in London and believed that funerals can be put together with kindness, thoughtfulness and flexibility.
 She firmly believes that good funerals are incredibly important to our long-term wellbeing.